clearlydefined/clearlydefined/docs/contributing-data.md

 is just a pull request on the [curation repo](https://github.com/clearlydefined/curated-data).

 Contributing data is something that anyone can do.
-Let's say you are working with some component and you need to find the source to fix a but in your version.
+Let's say you are working with some component and you need to find the source to fix a bug in your version.
 You check ClearlyDefined and the component is listed but there is no source location.
 You poke around and finally find the project repository.
 Looking through there you find the right Git commit and voila, you have the source for your version.